 Seventhly, the successive, distinct autonomous sciences will be related as successive higher viewpoints.
-For the coincidental manifolds of lower conjugate acts, say A{ij} , can be imagined symbolically.
-Moreover as the coincidental manifolds are the conjugate potency for the higher conjugate forms, so the symbolic images provide the materials for insight into the laws relating the higher forms.
-But there is a higher viewpoint when images of lower level operations yield insight into the laws governing higher level operations.
+For the coincidental manifolds of lower conjugate acts, say A{1j}, can be imagined symbolically.
+Moreover, as the coincidental manifolds are the conjugate potency for the higher conjugate forms, so the symbolic images provide the materials for insight into the laws relating the forms.
+But there is a higher viewpoint when images of lower level operations yield insight into the laws governing higher a level operations.
 Accordingly, the structure of the successive genera runs parallel to the structure of successive higher viewpoints.

-Eighthly, this parallel may be stated either as a position or as a counter-position.
+Eighthly, this parallel may be stated either as a position or as a counter-poistion.
 If one affirms the real to be being and to be known by intelligent grasp and reasonable affirmation, then the real will be existing unities differentiated by conjugate forms of various genera and species.
 In that case the symbolic images will have a merely heuristic value, for they will serve to facilitate the transition from one science to another and to determine to what extent data are explained or not explained by either science.
-On the other hand, if one affirms the real to be a subjdivision in the "already out there now", then the images will May be not heuristic symbols but representations of things as they really are; the successive intelligible systems will be merely subjective arrangements, for the intolligible cannot be imagined; and so the reality of each higher genus is emptied into the lower until one reaches the image of the lowest; and as the lowest is imagined as too small to be seen, one is left with unverifiable images of the lowest genus as one's extra-scientific and pseudo-metaphysical account of reality.
+On the other hand, if one affirms the real to be a sub-division in the "already out there now," then the images will be not heuristic symbols but representations of things as they really are; the successive intelligible systems willba be merely subjective arrangements, for the intelligible cannot be imagined; and so the reality of each higher genus is emptied into the lower until one reaches the image of the lowest; and as the lowest is imagined as too small to be seen, one ist left with unverifiable images of the lowest genus as one's extra-scientific and pseudo-metaphysical account of reality.

-We have stated our conception of exclamatory genera and species, and two questions arise.
+we have stated our concection of Migs explanatory genera and species, and two questions arise.
 Is the conception correct?
-Is it verifiable, not merchy in things as they are known now, but also in things as they would be known if they were explained completely?
+Is it verifiable, not merely in things as they are known now, but also in things as they would be known if they a were explained completely?

-Perhaps, it may be claimed that the conception is uniquely probable.
+Perhaps it may be claimed that the conception is uniquely probable.
 The notion of the succession of higher viewpoints would seem to be the one and only manner in which logically unrelated sciences can be unified.
-The notion that lower coincidental manifolds of occurrences are systematized by higher forms would seem to be the one and only way in which higher orders of reality can be immanent in lower orders without violating lower classical laws.
-The two notions are complementary, for the image corresponds to the coincidental manifold, and the insight into the image grasps the forms that systematize the otherwise coincidental manifold.
-Finally, the two notions satisfy the more general requirements of abstract classical laws. concrete schemes of recurrence, statistical rolidues, the emergent probability of higher forms and schemes, and the metaphysical structure of central and conjugate potencies, forms, and acts.
+The notion that lower coincidental manifolds of occurrences are systematized by higher forms would seem to be the one and only way in which higher orders of reality can be immanent in lower orders without riolating the subonding of the lover class icel deve violating lower classical laws.
+The two notions are complementary, for the image repre corresponds to the coincidental manifold, and insight into the image grasps the forms that systematize the otherwise coincidental manifold.
+Finally, the two notions satisfy the more general requirements of abstract classical laws, concrete schemes of recurrence. statistical residues, the emergent probability of higher forms and schemes, and the metaphysical structure of central and conjugate potencies, forms, and acts.